marcomarino123/magnopy/docs/source/contribute/origin-upstream.rst

 Local repository
 ================

 The local repository is the repository on your computer where you will be making changes to the code and committing them.
-Typically, you will be pushing your changes to the **Origin** repository and pulling changes of other people from the **Upstream** repository.
+Typically, you will be pushing your changes to **Origin** and pulling changes made by others from **Upstream**.